bl0nd/chive/README.md

 ### Packages

-Chive is available on many Linux distributions (as `chive`), including:
+Chive is also available on many Linux distributions (as `chive`), including:

 * Arch Linux
 * CentOS